Rosacea vs. Lupus

 What Causes These Illnesses?

 Rosacea and lupus have no known causes, but both have suspected risk factors.
-They could be impacted by genetics or environmental influences; for example, lupus may begin after a bad sunburn or emotional trauma.
+They might be impacted by genetics or environmental influences.
+For example, lupus may begin after a bad sunburn or emotional trauma.
 Additionally, hormones are a possible risk factor for lupus.

 Risk factors for rosacea include having abnormal facial blood vessels, abundant skin mites and an H. pylori bacterial infection, which can lead to flushing on the face.